henrychronowski/bucharest/README.md

 			   	Notifying others when you push and pull will help to avoid merge conflicts.
 			   		It also lets everyone else on the team know what you are working on, and what kind of progress has been made.

-Once a feature is complete and you are ready to merge, let a Git Master know (preferably through Discord).
-The Git Master will then handle merging that feature branch into the Dev branch.
+				In order to get a completed feature into the dev branch submit a pull request, modelled after pull 						request #8 for reference, and request reviews from at least 2 other programmers

+Once a feature is complete and you are ready to merge there is a two-step process to follow.
+First, on your personal machine merge the dev branch into your feature branch and resolve any merge conflicts.
+Once any merge conflicts are resolved, push your branch to the remote and write a pull request describing the feature and your code, using pull request #8 by Alex Waters for reference, and request at least 2 other programmers to review it.
+If you have trouble setting up or writing a pull request ask around for help.

 ----------PIPELINE----------